Rural Homes

 Selecting the Right Mesh System for Rural Properties

 Netgear Orbi systems consistently deliver the longest range among consumer options, with the Orbi 970 Series (Wi-Fi 7) providing up to 10,000 square feet of coverage per three-pack.
 The Orbi RBS50Y outdoor satellite adds weather-resistant coverage for $200, featuring an IP66 rating that withstands rain, dust, and temperature extremes.
-Rural users report successfully covering 12-acre properties with strategic Orbi placement, though metal buildings still require special consideration.
+Rural users report successfully covering 12-acre properties with strategic Orbi placement, though metal buildings still need special handling.

 Technical Specifications That Matter for Rural Deployment

 For rural properties, the number of nodes needed depends heavily on building layout and distances.
 Indoor nodes should be spaced 30-50 feet apart for wireless backhaul systems, while specialized outdoor systems can stretch to 700 feet between nodes.
-Properties over 5 acres almost always require outdoor-rated equipment, and building-to-building distances exceeding 500 feet typically demand point-to-point wireless bridges rather than standard mesh nodes.
+Properties over 5 acres almost always need outdoor-rated equipment, and building-to-building distances exceeding 500 feet typically demand point-to-point wireless bridges rather than standard mesh nodes.

 Installation Strategies for Maximum Coverage